DusanJ-maker/movieApp/README.md

 ## How I worked on this project

 - My work on this project was based on a task.
-After I've done React.js courses, my mentor asked my to make (clone) YTSMOVIES site (https://yts.mx/), and he provided me API for that.
+After I've done React.js courses, my mentor asked me to make (clone) YTSMOVIES site (https://yts.mx/), and he provided me API for that.

 - Working on this site was based on my previous knowledge that I acquired on my learning journey...